 In this instance, the challenge is how do we incorporate data as an asset strategy into the existing legacy city data framework?
 In many instances, these systems were not built and deployed with data sharing, or transparency, in mind.

-When I come to Australia this November to speak at Ozri, I will be discussing how executing projects that have defined and discrete objectives requires sharing from multiple citywide and private-sector data sources.
+At Ozri 2018, I spoke about how executing projects that have defined and discrete objectives requires sharing from multiple citywide and private-sector data sources.
 This process typically runs into obstacles, and these require both compromise and creative approaches to delivering solutions.

 The challenges are akin to deploying a full immersion strategy for learning a new language.
 It is frustrating and seems impossible at first, but give it time and it becomes easier and easier to understand and then speak the language.